epfl-ada/ada-2023-project-onsecalme123/README.md

 - For each event we evaluate the ```number of movies``` that were produced about it.
 How does this number vary over time?
 Can we find a significant difference between the different events that will give us an indication about the most impactful event?
 - How many different ```countries``` produced movies discussing the individual events?
 When an event is discussed in many countries, it can be argued that it had a big worldwide impact.
 Can we find significant differences concerning the different events?
 - What are the most profitable movies in terms of ```box office revenues``` ?
 High revenues indicate a high interest of the public and thereby may reflect the impactfulness of the movies corresponding event.
-- What events' movies receive the highest ```rating``` average from the public?
-The higher the rating, the higher the interest of the public in the topic (or in this case event) that the movies discuss.
+- What events' movies receive the highest ```vote-average``` from the public?
+The higher the vote-average, the higher the interest of the public in the topic (or in this case event) that the movies discuss.
 - How many people were involved and concerned about the rating of a movie (the ```vote count```)?
 Events whose movies are rated by more people may have had a higher importance for society.
 - Can we observe a significant difference in the average ```popularity``` of movies belonging to certain events?
 Higher popularity of movies indicates a bigger impact of the event in the society.
+- To what degree does an event affect all areas of life?
+For this we want to analyze how an event was represented in different ```genres```.
+Is the event represented equally by genres or is there a specific focus on certain genres?
 - Is there a significant difference between positive and negative emotional impact of movies depending on events?
 Can we analyse the emotional impacts by evaluating written movie reviews by ```sentiment analysis```?